 You may even find that some of these locations have temporary issues, which you can see hurts the speed of your website.
 It is a good practice to consolidate your CSS and JavaScript files into several other files.
 This will reduce their number.

 If possible, you can also embed these external resources directly into your website instead of loading them from an external source.
-Unfortunately, there are no detailed instructions on how to do this, and only minimal programming knowledge is required.
+There are no detailed instructions on how to do this, and only minimal programming knowledge is required.

 Speed Up Your WordPress Site With Jump